 Some other very rare types of the disease include; Haemoglobin SD Disease (HbSD), Haemoglobin SE Disease ( HbSE) and Haemoglobin SO Arab Disease ( HbSO).

 It is important to know the type you or your warrior child has because it is paramount to effective care and management; especially as attempts at finding cures are still at the experimental stage and quiet expensive to the average Joes such as the bone marrow transplant.
 This can be done during child hood screening before or after delivery.

-I suffer from Sickle Cell Anaemia (Hb SS) which happens to be the most common and most severe form of the disease.
-Knowing this has been effective in helping me manage my condition and also be able to enjoy as normal a life as possible.
+I suffer from Sickle Cell Anaemia (Hb SS) which happens to be the most common and most severe form of the disorder.
+Knowing this has been effective in helping me and my family manage my condition and also be able to enjoy as normal a life as possible.

 Let’s together spread the awareness.

 Keep reading, keep sharing and keep commenting.
 We are inspired by your comments, thank you.